Trump's latest round of tariffs are poised to go into effect. Here's what we know

 While China has taken the toughest approach so far, several countries signaled that they are evaluating their own responses to Trump’s levies.

-It’s possible that we’ll see more retaliation in the future, but others have signaled some hopes to negotiate.
+It’s possible that we’ll see more retaliation in the future, but some have signaled hopes to negotiate.
 The head of the European Union’s executive commission is among those offering a mutual reduction of tariffs — while warning that counter measures are still an option.

 Trump could also roll out more product-specific tariffs down the road.
 The president has previously threatened import taxes on goods like copper, lumber and pharmaceutical drugs — all of which are currently exempt from Trump’s “reciprocal” levies.